Find Grad Schools

 7 Yearly Graduations

 University of Arkansas comes in at #14 on our list of the most popular colleges offering graduate certificates in writing.
-Each year, around 27,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,666 per year, while in-state graduate students, on average, pay $10,500 per year.
+The average in-state tuition for full-time undergraduates is $7,666 per year, while in-state graduate students, on average, pay $7,875 per year.
 During the most recent year for which we have data, 7 people received their graduate certificate in writing from UARK.
+About 100% of this group were women, and 50% were students from an underrepresented racial-ethnic group.

 #14